Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         they cover.
 Hence, the sync
         sample table box SHOULD
         not be present in the metadata stream.
-     10. The metadata segment becomes available to the publishing  point/ media processing entity when the corresponding track fragment from the media that has an equal or larger timestamp compared to
+     10. The metadata fragment becomes available to the publishing  point/media processing entity when the corresponding track fragment from the media that has an equal or larger timestamp compared to